galaxyproject/galaxy-hub/src/events/gccbosc2018/childcare/index.md

 ### Rates

-Childcare can be booked in half day increments and works out to be either $7 per hour (for children of students and postdocs), or $10 per hours for everyone else.
+Childcare can be booked in half day increments.
 The rates are:

 | Ages | Package | Times | Meals | Student & Post-doc | Others |
 | ---- | ---- | :----: | :----: | :----: | :----: |